-- an economic downturn could impair the ability of a CLO vehicle's portfolio companies to continue to operate, which could lead to the loss of some or all of our investment in such CLO vehicle; - · a contraction of available credit and/or an inability to access the equity markets could impair our investment activities; - interest rate volatility could adversely affect our results, particularly if we elect to use leverage as part of our investment strategy; - currency fluctuations could adversely affect the results of our investments in foreign companies, particularly to the extent that we receive payments denominated in foreign currency rather than U.S. dollars; and - the risks, uncertainties and other factors we identify in "Risk Factors" in this prospectus supplement and the accompanying prospectus and elsewhere in this prospectus supplement, the accompanying prospectus and in our filings with the SEC.
+- an economic downturn could impair the ability of a CLO vehicle's portfolio companies to continue to operate, which could lead to the loss of some or all of our investment in such CLO vehicle; - a contraction of available credit and/or an inability to access the equity markets could impair our investment activities; - interest rate volatility could adversely affect our results, particularly if we elect to use leverage as part of our investment strategy; - currency fluctuations could adversely affect the results of our investments in foreign companies, particularly to the extent that we receive payments denominated in foreign currency rather than U.S. dollars; and - the risks, uncertainties and other factors we identify in "Risk Factors" in this prospectus supplement and the accompanying prospectus and elsewhere in this prospectus supplement, the accompanying prospectus and in our filings with the SEC.

 Although we believe that the assumptions on which these forward-looking statements are based are reasonable, any of those assumptions could prove to be inaccurate, and as a result, the forward-looking statements based on those assumptions also could be inaccurate.
 Important assumptions include our ability to originate new loans and investments, certain margins and levels of profitability and the availability of additional capital.
 In light of these and other uncertainties, the inclusion of a projection or forward-looking statement in this prospectus supplement or the accompanying prospectus should not be regarded as a representation by us that our plans and objectives will be achieved.
-These risks and uncertainties include those described or identified in "Risk Factors" in this prospectus supplement and the accompanying prospectus.
-You should not place undue reliance on these forward-looking statements, which apply only as of the respective dates of this prospectus supplement and the accompanying prospectus.
-However, we will update this prospectus supplement and the accompanying prospectus to reflect any material changes to the information contained herein.
-The forward-looking statements contained in this prospectus supplement and the accompanying prospectus are excluded from the safe harbor protection provided by Section 27A of the Securities Act.
+These risks and uncertainties include those described or identified in "Risk Factors" in this prospectus supplement and the accompanying prospectus and elsewhere in this prospectus supplement and the accompanying prospectus supplement, which apply only as of the respective dates of this prospectus supplement and the accompanying prospectus are excluded from the safe harbor protection provided by Section 27A of the Securities Act.